unm-digital-futures/digital-history-review/docs/essays/south-valley-acequias.md

 The Valle Atrisco, commonly referred to the South Valley, is one of the oldest and most historic areas of Albuquerque, owing its name to the Atrisco Land Grant of 1692.[^source1] The word "Atrisco" is derived from the Nahuatl word "Atlixo", which means “surface of a body of water" and is an indication of how important acequias and water systems are to the area.[^source2] The land grant was designed to spur settlement in the area and is still relatively intact to this day as families and individuals whose histories date back centuries still claim rights to land and water in the area.[^source3] The acequia system played an integral part in irrigating the land to cultivate corn, wheat, beans, alfalfa, and allowed the area to grow and prosper throughout the seventeenth and eighteenth centuries.[^source4] Acequias were the critical point around which farmlands were built and maintained.
 The space around the acequias from the colonial period of the seventeenth century through World War II consisted of rural farmland subdivided between families.[^source5] Today, due to factors of modernization and urbanization, acequias of the South Valley function as unique sources of public space and cultural tradition.

-  {% include figure.html class="img-left" width="50%" caption="View of Downtown Albuquerque from the Barelas Neighborhood of the South Valley" src="images/SouthDowntownAlbuquerque.jpeg" %}
+  {% include figure.html class="img-left" width="50%" caption="Acequia Madre irrigation ditch, circa 1890-1910, Neg.
+No. 055021; courtesy Palace of the Governors Photo Archives NMHM/DCA)" src="images/Acequiamadre.jpege.jpeg" %}

 ### What is an Acequia?